stanichor/stanichor.github.io/_posts/2025-06-17-college-major-iq.md

 permalink: /college-major-iq/
 categories:
 ---
-There is this widely circulated chart claiming to show the average IQ of students by college major, citing the Educational Testing Service (ETS) as its source.
+There is a widely circulated chart claiming to show the average IQ of students by college major.
 <div style="text-align: center;">
     <figure>
         <img src="/assets/images/statistic-brain-college-major-iq.jpg" width="200" alt="Alt Text">